Jiufen – A Day Trip From Taipei Guide + Photos 2026

 We eat here every time we visit Jiufen as the views are amazing and the prices very reasonable.

-On our last trip to Jiufen Jie Jiao Traditional Diner in late 2024, we paid NT$120 for a set of steamed xiao long baos, NT$50 for edamame and greens plus NT$30 for soft drinks.
+On a recent trip to Jiufen Jie Jiao Traditional Diner in late 2024, we paid NT$120 for a set of steamed xiao long baos, NT$50 for edamame and greens plus NT$30 for soft drinks.

 Taiwan beer was also available for NT$100 and local craft beer for NT$200 – cheers / ganbei!